luminatesec/management-api-sample-python/README.md

 * Set luminate.properties configuration file (see section #2 - Configuration)

-* Set luminate.applications configuration file (see section #2 - Configuration)
+* Set luminate.application configuration file (see section #2 - Configuration)

-* Run the container to create a new application as specified in the luminate.applications configuration file
+* Run the container to create a new application as specified in the luminate.application configuration file

 ```
 #!bash